rcliftonharvey/rchoscillators/README.md

 oscSine.setVolume(volumeInDoubleDecibels); // if you use Decibel values (type double)
 ```

-The SAW and PULSE oscillators have special properties that are not handled by the regular setup function.
-It is not required to set these up to get a tone out of the oscillators, but these parameters do offer extended control over the sound, so it's worth mentioning them.
+The *SAW* and *PULSE* oscillators have special properties that are not handled by the regular setup function.
+It is not required to set these up to get sound out of the oscillators, but these parameters do offer extended control over the sound, so it's worth mentioning them.
 ```c++
 oscSaw.setDirection(-1.0); // wave falls from high to low oscSaw.setDirection(1.0);  // wave rises from low to high